-He earned the title of “The Father of the Commercial Sugar Industry” not only for growing and milling the first commercially produced sugar, but for his sterling efforts to foster the industry in Queensland.
+Louis Hope earned the title of “The Father of the Commercial Sugar Industry” not only for growing and milling the first commercially produced sugar, but for his sterling efforts to foster the industry in Queensland.

-He returned to England with his family in 1884, where he lived in Derbyshire until his death in Switzerland in 1894 aged 77 years.
+The Hope family lived at Ormiston for some years.
+Louis Hope returned to England with his family in 1882, where he lived in Derbyshire until his death in Switzerland in 1894 aged 77 years.
 Mrs Hope died in 1901.

 In 1901, Louis Hope’s great-nephew, John Adrian Louis Hope, the first Marquis of Linlithgow and the seventh Earl of Hopetoun, was appointed the first Governor-General of Australia.